Raash12/simple-Python-script-for-a-To-Do-List-Manager/README.md

 ## Running the Application

 1. Open a terminal or command prompt.
-2. Navigate to the directory where `todo.py` is located.
+2. Navigate to the directory where `todo.py` is located:
    ```bash
    cd path/to/your/project